Justine Mee Liff Fund for the Emerald Necklace

-The Liff Fund was established to honor the legacy of Boston’s former Parks Commissioner, Justine Mee Liff, who died in 2002.
+The Liff Fund was established to honor the legacy of Boston’s former Parks Commissioner, Justine Mee Liff, who passed away in 2002.
 Her vision, leadership, and dedication have encouraged continual restoration and enhancement of the historic Olmsted-designed Emerald Necklace parks.
-The Party in the Park reflects how Justine brought people together to support and restore the parks.
+Party in the Park reflects how Justine brought people together to support and restore the parks.

 The Liff Fund supports the Emerald Necklace’s renewal initiatives including major capital improvements like buildings, pathways and footbridges as well as landscape restoration and other specialized activities such as planting trees, and installing lighting, signage and park furniture.

-Joining with park advocates and public and private partners, the Liff Fund chooses projects in various areas of the Emerald Necklace to continue the careful park restoration and stewardship work begun by former Parks Commissioner, Justine Mee Liff.
-Since its inception, the Justine Mee Liff Fund has allocated more than $2.4 million undertaking the following projects.
+Joining with park advocates and the Conservancy’s public and private partners, the Liff Fund chooses projects in various areas of the Emerald Necklace to continue the careful park restoration and stewardship work begun by former Parks Commissioner, Justine Mee Liff.
+Since its inception, the Liff Fund has allocated more than $2.9 million undertaking the following projects.

-- Olmsted Tree Society, launched at the 10th Anniversary Luncheon in 2013, has raised over $1.9 million for the Tree Management program: comprehensive tree inventory, database and geo reference for heritage trees; and planting, pruning and tree care in the Emerald Necklace parks.
-Proceeds from Party in the Park have funded the Olmsted Tree Society since 2014.
+- Olmsted Tree Society, launched at the 10th Anniversary Luncheon in 2013, has raised over $2.3 million for the Conservancy’s Tree Management program, including: comprehensive tree inventory, database and georeferencing for heritage trees; and planting, pruning and tree care in the Emerald Necklace parks.

 - Restoration of the only existing fountain in the Olmsted-designed parks, the Kelleher Rose Garden Fountain in the Back Bay Fens, was completed in 2014.
 It has been returned to the original Shurcliff design, including the previously existing cherubs and planters